VDBWRAIR/ngs_mapper/doc/source/analysis.rst

         runsamplesheet.sh /path/to/NGSData/ReadsBySample samplesheet.tsv

     * **Note** If you did not name the samplesheet samplesheet.tsv you will need to put the path to it instead of ../samplesheet.tsv in the above command
-    * Basically just calls :doc:`scripts/runsample.py` over and over for each sample/reference pair in the :doc:`samplesheet` that you created
+    * Basically just calls :py:mod:`runsample.py <miseqpipeline.runsample>` over and over for each sample/reference pair in the :doc:`samplesheet` that you created

 Rerunning Samples
 =================